WICG/privacy-preserving-ads/Bucketization.md

 private multi-dimensional histogram from data records collected from distributed data resources, without learning anything about individual records.

+A formal analysis of this proposal and early experimental results are available at https://eprint.iacr.org/2021/1490.pdf.

 - [Secure Multi-Party Aggregation](#secure-multi-party-aggregation)
     - [Performance Preview](#performance-preview)
   - [Overview](#overview)